Please click on a category to view the definition.

 CGI

-Excellence in crafting a 3D digital-only sequence or piece. * *Entries are encouraged to include a "making of" or CGI Breakdown video (under 2 minutes) and/or a short-written explanation of the work performed.
+Excellence in crafting a 3D digital-only sequence or piece. **Please include a "making of" or CGI Breakdown video (under 2 minutes) and/or a short-written explanation of the work performed as it greatly assists in the judging process.
 Descriptive materials must not include the name of individuals or the facilities that did the work.
 See the FAQ for details.

 -